cdelalama/removePaywallBot/readme.md

 ## Features

 - Detects URLs in messages sent to the bot
-- Uses Puppeteer to retrieve the content of the URL
 - Attempts to remove paywalls from the content
 - Sends the content of the article back to the user
 - Maintains a count of the number of times a user has called the bot